Anthonypat1837/LIS4369/README.md

 > **NOTE:** This README.md file should be placed at the **root of each of your main directory.**

-# LIS4930 - Exploration into Deep Learning and AI
+# LIS4369 - Extensible Enterprise Solutions

 ## Anthony Patregnani

-### LIS4930 Requirements:
+### LIS4369 Requirements:

 *Course Work Links:*